Kevin Smith: Abandoned and stalled TV and film projects

 In 1996, Smith worked on a script for a planned Superman film tentatively titled Superman Lives.
 He wrote several drafts but was dropped from the project when Tim Burton was hired to direct and brought his own team to write the script; Burton's attempt was later abandoned as well.
 Smith publicly discussed his experience working on the script at a Q&A session at Clark University shown on the 2002 DVD An Evening with Kevin Smith.
 In the Q&A, he said the experience was positive overall, since he loves Superman and was paid well.
 But he listed a number of unusual demands that producer Jon Peters made, including that Superman not be shown flying or wearing tights, and that he should battle a giant spider at the end of the film.
 Smith noted that he went to see the 1999 film Wild Wild West, which Peters produced, and was surprised to see a giant mechanical spider at the end of the film, presumably Peters's handiwork.
 Smith's description of his experience gained a life of its own, with film critic A.O.
 Scott of The New York Times calling it "extraordinary".
-In the 2007 direct-to-DVD animated film Superman: Doomsday, Smith has a cameo as an onlooker in a crowd that alludes to this anecdote: after Superman defeats The Toyman's giant mechanical robot, Smith scoffs, "Yeah, like we really needed him to defeat that giant spider.
+In the 2007 direct-to-DVD animated film Superman: Doomsday, Smith has a cameo as an onlooker in a crowd that alludes to this anecdote: after Superman defeats Toyman's giant mechanical robot, Smith scoffs, "Yeah, like we really needed him to defeat that giant spider.
 Heh.
 Lame!"

 In the early '00s, Smith was said to be writing Fletch Won, a prequel to the Chevy Chase film Fletch, and was set to direct with Jason Lee in the lead role, but the plans ultimately came to nothing.
 Smith cited Miramax not seeing Lee's box-office appeal (in an Entertainment Weekly article covering the delays, Smith claimed Harvey Weinstein continually refused it personally or suggested he focus more on the disguises of the character in a matter similar to Austin Powers, Smith admitting incredulity that Harvey refused even after Lee was frequently seen in billboards and posters in the city at the time, to promote his new show My Name is Earl, but admitting that Harvey's vision for the film clearly did not include Lee) as a reason for its abandonment.
-For a time Ben Affleck was considered for the role, with Chase framing the action as the narrator, looking back on his early adventures.
+For a time, Ben Affleck was considered for the role, with Chase framing the action as the narrator, looking back on his early adventures.

 In 2004, Smith wrote a screenplay for a film adaptation of The Green Hornet, and announced that he intended to direct it.
 The project died after the poor box office of Jersey Girl; the screenplay was later turned into a Green Hornet comic book miniseries.
 (A live-action film adaptation, The Green Hornet, was released in 2011, with no involvement from Smith.)